 - Location: Wyoming

-Drivers Training in WyomingCompare Car Insurance Rates in 3 Easy Steps
+Drivers Training in WyomingCompare Car Insurance Rates in 3 Steps

-Since the passage of the graduated driver licensing law, no longer do 16-year-olds have a free pass to get behind the wheel and take to the roads.
-Today they need to train more intensively before being granted unrestricted driving privileges.
+Since the passage of the graduated driver licensing law, no longer do you have a free pass to get behind the wheel and take to the roads.
+Today you need to train more intensively before being granted unrestricted driving privileges.

-Instead of the gift of a full license, 16-year-olds who have already had an Instruction Permit may receive an Intermediate Permit.
+Instead of the gift of a full license, drivers under 16 years old who have already had an Instruction Permit may receive an Intermediate Permit.
 This permit gives them many of the same benefits of a regular license, but with a few key restrictions designed to keep them from encountering situations that are dangerous for inexperienced drivers.

 There is a prerequisite for the Intermediate Permit.
 To get one, you need to hang out with your mom and dad so you can get some basic on-road driving experience with them in the car.
-The minimum number of hours you need to drive with an adult in the car before you can get the Intermediate Permit is 50.
-Ten of these hours need to be at night.
+The minimum number of hours you need to drive with an adult in the car before you can get the Intermediate Permit is 50, and 10 of these hours need to be at night.

 You'll need to prove to the Wyoming Department of Transportation that you drove these 50 hours.
-You can verify this by jotting your driving practice sessions down on a log, which your parents will need to sign off on.
+You can verify this by jotting your driving practice sessions down on a log, which your parents will need to sign.

 Before you get the Intermediate Permit, you'll need an Instruction Permit.
 Once you have this permit, you can opt to enroll in your school's driver education program.
 Many school districts are cutting these programs due to fiscal constraints, but plenty of schools in Wyoming still offer the classes.
 If yours doesn't, you can try a community college―and you always have the option of a state-approved third-party provider.

-The driver's education course must provide 30 hours of classroom training and a minimum of six hours of actual driving training.
+The driver's education course must provide classroom training and actual driving training.
 Earning a certificate of completion from a driver's education course allows you to skip the state driving test when you apply for your Intermediate Permit.
 This is not a bad way to go―sitting in a vehicle with a driving examiner ranks as one of the more nerve-wracking experiences of youth.

-You can convert your Intermediate License to a full, unrestricted Wyoming driver's license as early as 16 1/2.
+You can convert your Intermediate License to a full, unrestricted Wyoming driver's license as early as 16 1/2 years old.
 That is, if you complete all the training and driver's education required under the graduated licensing system.

-If you start the process of obtaining a driver's license after your 17th birthday, then you don't need to apply for an Instruction or Intermediate Permit, and you don't need to take any driver's education or driver training.
+If you start the process of obtaining a driver's license at 17 years old or older, then you don't need to apply for an Instruction or Intermediate Permit, and you don't need to take any driver's education or driver training.
 As long as you're prepared to pass the written and road tests, you can simply apply for a Wyoming driver's license.